Serving HTTPS traffic using certificates you manage

 TLS configurations are a collection of TLS settings that include the supported versions of TLS and HTTP, along with networking and handshaking options that clients will use.
 For accounts with more than one TLS configuration, the default configuration has a label in the right corner of the card.

-TLS configuration names are editable by clicking the pencil icon next to the name.
+TLS configuration names are editable by clicking the pencil next to the name.

 To override the default TLS configuration applied to a domain or to migrate a domain to use a different configuration follow these steps.

-- Find the card for the domain where you want to change the configuration.
+Find the card for the domain with the certificates on which you want to add additional TLS activations.

-Click Activate next to the configuration you want to activate.
+Click View details next to the certificate on which you want to add additional activations.

-- Click See DNS details and use the information to configure your DNS records so that a TLS connection can be established using your certificate.
+Click View details and use the information to configure your DNS records so that a TLS connection can be established using your certificate.

-- Confirm the new DNS records have propagated across the internet (this can take up to 48 hours), then delete the old TLS configuration by clicking the trash can icon.
+Confirm the new DNS records have propagated across the internet (this can take up to 48 hours), then delete the old TLS configuration by clicking the trash.

 For HTTP/1.1, be sure to activate TLS for each of your domains in the web interface.
 If you upload a certificate with multiple SANs, each domain must have TLS explicitly activated if you want to secure these domains on Fastly.